 Each Private Placement Warrant is exercisable to purchase one Class A share at \$11.50 per share.
 A portion of the proceeds from the Private Placement Warrants was added to the proceeds from the Initial Public Offering to be held in the Trust Account.
-If the Company does not complete a Business Combination within the Combination Period, the Private Placement Warrants will expire worthless.
+If the Company does not complete a Business Combination by the Combination Date, the Private Placement Warrants will expire worthless.